Table of Contents

 Kubernetes-Native Purpose-built for Kubernetes.
 Every component is designed specifically for running container workloads.

-Declarative Machine configuration is versioned YAML.
+Declarative Machine config is versioned YAML.
 Changes are applied atomically, and rolling back is trivial.

 Final Directory Structure